 The Natural Areas Journal regularly publishes special issues that focus on a particular topic of interest to our members.
 Interested in supporting a special issue on a particular topic?
 We welcome collaboration!
 Contact us to discuss.

-Our newest Special Issue of the Journal is on Managing Land from a Water Quality perspective.
+Our newest Special Issue of the Journal is Volume 39, No. 1: Land Stewardship from a Water Resource Perspective.
 This special issue, which came out in February 2019, is devoted to evaluating the state of scientific research on how practices used to restore and manage conservation lands (forests, parks, wildlife management areas, nature preserves, etc.) affect water quality, water quantity, and freshwater ecosystems.
 Thanks to Roger Latham, our special editor for this issue.

 This special issue was possible with funding from the William Penn Foundation and Richard King Mellon Foundation.

 Earlier special issues include Managing for Pollinators on Natural Areas and Using Native Plant Materials in Restoration.

 You can also get a great deal when you purchase all three of our most recent special issues - including Managing Land from a Water Quality Perspective, Managing for Pollinators, and the Using Native Plants in Restoration special issue.

 In collaboration with the U.S. Forest Service, Bureau of Land Management and the Pollinator Partnership, the Natural Areas Association produced this special issue to:

 Help raise awareness of the critical role pollinators play in ecosystems ? and the dangers they face

 Address data and knowledge gaps in the native plant and pollinator management realm

 Provide tools to assess, monitor and manage plant-pollinator systems to improve the overall sustainability of natural areas and the ecosystem services they provide.